Tellin' Stories: Album promotion and last two singles

-In June 1997, the Charlatans embarked on a tour of the US, which saw the release of "One to Another" remixes by MCA Records.
-MCA's vice-president of product management Robbie Snow had previously worked with the band during their time at RCA Records earlier in the decade.
+In June 1997, the Charlatans embarked on a tour of the US, which coincided with the release of "One to Another" remixes by MCA Records.
+In addition to this, the album version was issued to mainstream and modern rock radio stations that same month across the US.
+MCA's vice president of product management, Robbie Snow, had previously worked with the band during their time at RCA Records earlier in the decade.
 Similar to their initial rise in popularity at the start of the 1990s with the Manchester sound, he felt that the band could ride the popularity of rave acts such as the Chemical Brothers and the Prodigy.
 While on the US West Coast, they filmed a music video for "How High" in a drainage basin in Los Angeles, California.
+Heymann, who also directed it, initially employed a drone for the shooting, which was swapped for a crow in the final version of the video as a homage to Collins.
 "How High" was released as the third single from the album on 9 June 1997, with "Down with the Mook" and "Title Fight" as the B-sides.
-"Title Fight" was in the running to appear on the album, but was left unfinished at the time.
+"Title Fight" was in the running to appear on the album but was left unfinished at the time.
 Upon returning to the UK, the band appeared at the T in the Park and Phoenix Festivals and then played some shows in Japan.
-From September 1997, they went on a second tour of the US.
-"Tellin' Stories" was released as the fourth single from the album on 20 October 1997, with "Keep It to Yourself", "Clean Up Kid" and a live version of "Thank You", a track from The Charlatans, recorded at Phoenix Festival as the B-sides.
-The music video for "Tellin' Stories" consisted of live footage from Phoenix Festival.
+In September 1997, they went on a second tour of the US; coinciding with this, "How High" was issued to modern rock radio stations.
+"Tellin' Stories" was released as the fourth single from the album on 20 October 1997, with "Keep It to Yourself", "Clean Up Kid", and a live version of "Thank You", a track from The Charlatans, recorded at Phoenix Festival as the B-sides.
+The music video for "Tellin' Stories" consisted of live footage from the Phoenix Festival.
 It was promoted with another tour of the UK to end the year.